clojurists-together/clojuriststogether.org/content/team.md

 Legally, the Clojurists Together Foundation is a corporation registered in Delaware.

 Annual elections are held to elect the board for the following year.
-The most recent elections were held in [October 2023](https://www.clojuriststogether.org/news/2023-annual-members-meeting/).
+The most recent elections were held in October 2024.

 ## Alumni